James-Oduor/dateFormaterApp/README.md

 # dateFormaterApp
 This project demonstrates how to use the JavaScript Date object to create a dynamic date formatter.
 Users can select different date formats, and the application will display the current date in the chosen format.
+This is the hyperlink for this project https://date-formater-project-app.netlify.app/

 ![image](https://github.com/user-attachments/assets/dbdd1cc9-a9e0-47bf-bca1-e0003e9a3ac5)